-SAN FRANCISCO – San Francisco police arrested a man who scaled the exterior of a 58-story downtown skyscraper Monday and unfurled an American flag at the top.
+SAN FRANCISCO – San Francisco police have arrested a man who scaled the exterior of a 58-story downtown skyscraper and unfurled an American flag at the top.

-Police told KCBS radio that the man was veteran skyscraper climber Dan Goodwin.
+Police tell KCBS Radio that the man is veteran skyscraper climber Dan Goodwin.
 The 54-year-old Lake Tahoe resident's other climbing credits include Chicago's Sears Tower.

 Goodwin used suction cups but no ropes to scale Millennium Tower, a 645-foot residential building overlooking San Francisco Bay.
-He ignored orders to stop climbing, police said.
+Police say he ignored orders to stop climbing.

-Goodwin was too high to reach by the time firefighters arrived at the building, according to the San Francisco Fire Department.
+The San Francisco Fire Department says Goodwin was too high to reach by the time firefighters got to the building.

 Goodwin reached the top just before 5:30 p.m.
 Monday, about three hours after he began.
 He affixed an American flag to the building before surrendering to waiting authorities.